 After making this call, the process is allowed to use inb and outb machine instructions, but only on the specified ports.
-These instructions can be accessed without writing directly in assembly by including linux/asm>.
-Read linux/asm> for details.
+These instructions can be accessed without writing directly in assembly by including <linux/asm>, but will only work if you compile with optimization on, by giving the -0? to gcc.
+Read <linux/asm> for details.